 Site Collections, Sites, Pages, Document Libraries, and Folders – putting it all together

 Over the course of the last few years, I published a number of posts explaining the difference between sites and site collections, sites and pages, document libraries and folders.
 I realize though that without having a big picture, it might be hard to visualize how all these pieces relate to each other.
 As such, I decided to publish this post, where I bring it all together.
-I am hoping that information below will help you understand the overall anatomy/architecture of SharePoint and how Site Collections, Sites, Pages, Document Libraries, and Folders associate with each other.
+I am hoping that the information below will help you understand the overall anatomy/architecture of SharePoint and how Site Collections, Sites, Pages, Document Libraries, and Folders associate with each other.

 A picture is worth a thousand words, so let’s start with an image below where all the major pieces are outlined: